skreimeyer/civil/README.md

 # Civil

 This package is meant to provide solutions to common civil engineering problems.
 Everything is very much a work in progress.
 Ideally, on maturity, this library should support developers interested in making applications that assist with tasks like determining the geometric design of streets, sizing culverts and basic economic analysis for construction projects.
 The ultimate goal is to have a simple API for common civil engineering design equations so that an application developer can focus more on application-specific implementation rather than on researching methods.

+A good example of the intended effect would be if a web developer could write a short function in Rust that uses this API to, say, calculate the flow of water in an open channel given channel dimensions and roughness, then compile that to WASM and call that function from JS with user inputs to produce a graphical representation of the channel in a <canvas> element.
+Another good use case would be the functions in this library being used to support a module or extension in a CAD suite.

 The aim of Civil is to be comprehensive enough to be useful, but simple enough to be flexible and lightweight.
 Consequently, complex tasks, like reading in digital elevation models, delineating watersheds and transforming geometric objects to be written to some very vendor-specific file types (I'm looking at you .DWG) is out of scope for this project.

 ## Why?